 Another important consideration when cutting aluminum is the use of cutting oil.
 The greatest risk is that the saw will catch the material and shatter it.
 This enables the blade to throw large pieces of shattered aluminum or the entire part at high speeds.

 To prevent the blade from becoming clogged with grime or adhering to the aluminum itself, lubricate it with low-viscosity cutting oil.
 For this, I use WD-40.
 The lubricant not only reduces the risk of splintering, but also keeps the blade and aluminum cool, preventing overheating.

-In addition to lubricating to prevent kickback, it is also recommended to clamp the aluminum workpiece firmly before cutting.
+In addition to lubricating to prevent table saw kickback, it is also recommended to clamp the aluminum workpiece firmly before cutting.
 If the blade does bite into the aluminum, then the chance that the part will fly away is a lot smaller.